roboclawlab/roboclaw/README.md

 # RoboClawLab Homeschool Edition
-RoboClawLab is the powerful open-core framework developed by andyRobot that converts your creative vision into a fully synchronized live robotic production.
+RoboClawLab is a powerful open-core framework developed by andyRobot that converts your creative vision into a fully synchronized live robotic production.
 RoboclawLAb intelligently connects robotics with multiple AI models, precise timing engines, and physical hardware into one cohesive, autonomous creative production studio.